martinoischia/Anderson-acceleration/README.md

 # Project for the PACS and NAPDE courses, Politecnico di Milano
-# Martino Ischia, dicembre 2020
+# Martino Ischia, December 2020 - January 2021

-- The code is in the *src* directory.
+- Code and compile instructions are in the *src* directory.
 - *Include* contains some external utilities that are used.
 For compiling the code you will also need the [Eigen library](http://eigen.tuxfamily.org/) version 3 (I am using 3.3).